mattbellis/PHYS-3330/raw-content/lab1new-raw.md

 **The multimeter is a useful device to make quick and easy measurements of all sorts of things.**

 1. The first thing you'll notice is the dial on the on the DMM.
 This allows you to select what kind of measurement you'd like to make.
 There is also a yellow button which allows you to cycle through different measurement settings on each of these dial positions.
-What is the difference between the voltage channel with the straight line over the $\~{\text{V}}$ and the squiggly line over over the $\overline{\text{V}}$?
+What is the difference between the voltage channel with the straight line over the $\overline{\text{V}}$ and the squiggly line over the $\widetilde{\text{V}}$?

-2. The second thing you'll notice is the single **COM** port and separte ports for current measurements and for everything else (voltage, resistance, etc.).
+2. The second thing you'll notice is the single **COM** port and separate ports for current measurements and for everything else (voltage, resistance, etc.).
 Why would there be separate ports for current?

 <!--To measure various quantities with the DMM, you must set the dial on the DMM to the correct setting that you want to measure.
 The Fluke 115 DMM that is in your toolbox at your workbench has three banana jack input ports at the bottom.
 Based on the quantity that you want to measure (voltage, current, resistance, etc.), you need to be sure that you've installed the leads into the appropriate input ports (NOTE: one of the leads will always be connected to the **COM** port).-->